cyberark/conjur/apidocs/src/check_permission.md

 ### Check permission [GET]

 Checks whether a role has a privilege on a resource.
-For example: is this Host authorized to `execute` (fetch the value of) this Secret?
+For example, is this Host authorized to `execute` (fetch the value of) this Secret?

 <!-- include(partials/resource_kinds.md) -->

 #### Example with `curl`

 Suppose your account name is "mycorp" and you want to check whether Host "application" can `execute` (fetch the value of) Variable "db-password":

 This request has a long URL, so I break it up for you with some variables.